percona/pmm/docs/setting-up/server/virtual-appliance.md

 #### CLI

-1. Open a terminal and change directory to where the downloaded `.ova` file is.
+1. Open a terminal and change the directory to where the downloaded `.ova` file is.

 2. (Optional) Do a 'dry run' import to see what values will be used.